-Ethical standards for publication exist to ensure high-quality scientific publications, public trust in scientific findings, and that people receive credit for their work and ideas.
+Publication ethical standards exist to ensure high-quality scientific publications, public trust in scientific findings, and that the public receives credit for their work and ideas.

 All manuscripts are subject to peer review and are expected to meet standards of academic excellence.
 If approved by the editor, submissions will be considered by peer reviewers, whose identities will remain anonymous to the authors.